allamo123/laravel-grapes/README.md

 The clear canvas button will remove all components from the canvas.

 #### Save Component
-Laravel Grapes let you to save any custome component for reuse it on another pages all you need to select the component and click on [Save Component Button](#save-component).
+Laravel Grapes let you to save any custome component for reuse it on other pages all you need to select the component and click on [Save Component Button](#save-component).

 #### Save Changes